 It’s time to let loose, be yourself, hang out with your biker buddies, and have one hell of a time!
-After all that we’ve been through over the last couple of years, it’s time to have some fun.
+Join us for a “Dia de los Muertos-themed” Boogie.
 It’s going to be four days of not worrying about anything but having a great time!
 Where else can you let down your hair (if you have it) or let other things down, kick back with “family” and not worry about offending someone?
 The Boogie, of course!

 Join us for a kick-ass good time!

 The Boogie is open to everyone, but it’s not for everyone, and it’s always a great time!

 Join us for a weekend of fun with your biker brothers and sisters at ABATE of Indiana!

 The Boogie® (the Midwest’s Best Biker Fest) is a fundraising event and all proceeds support the endeavors of ABATE of Indiana

 Gates open at 8:00 AM, Thursday, July 20, and will remain open throughout the event and close at 11:00 AM, Sunday, July 23.

 Call us at 800-23-ABATE, or 317-422-8040 or email us at firstname.lastname@example.org